Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 - The final score is the total time of two members in 3 rounds, and the team with the shortest time wins the championship!

+- All the results will be published once we finish the statistics, our site will also publish the results by then.

+## Rewards (Tentative)

+We don't offer money awards in the event.
+For teams who get top during the event will have the chance to have a special title in the group chat.

 ## Appendix

+Our site only serves as a promoter and reporter during the competition, and will release competition-related content from time to time.
+If there are adjustments to the rules, the organizers will announce the adjustment information in communities respectively.
+Please refer to the organizer's information.

+At the same time, all players and spectators are welcome to publish relevant reports of the competition.
+We accept article submissions.
+And we also encourage everyone to publish event-related videos on Bilibili, Youtube and other platforms.
+Please do not make personal attacks during promotion.

 Due to the large number of participants, please keep the name on the leaderboard the same as the ID on the sign-up form throughout the event for the sake of statistics.